Darius Jones – ‘Legend of e’Boi (The Hypervigilant Eye)’

 Observing Darius Jones from afar since his time in the ferocious free jazz unit Little Women, I’ve witnessed a saxophonist, composer and bandleader gather so much acclaim for a very individual, dauntless style of jazz.
 He’s now regarded as one of the top figures in the raw, progressive area of the genre, each release a chapter of his life’s work, making each chapter deliver some major statement.

-For the seventh chapter of a nine chapter Manish Boy book that Jones is writing one album at a time, the artist reveals that he hadn’t basked in his success as a musician because he was struggling as a person.
+In the seventh chapter of a nine-chapter Manish Boy book that Jones is writing one album at a time, the artist reveals that he hadn’t basked in his success as a musician because he was struggling as a person.
 Legend of e’Boi (The Hypervigilant Eye) (AUM Fidelity) is borne out of trauma and mental health impacts Jones has had to endure that are germane to African-Americans.
 Jones overcame self-doubt and stigmatism to recognize and address this in himself and the music he created for this album is part of his therapy.

-Cleaver’s dual rhythm puts delightful kinks into “Affirmation Needed,” while Jones’ honks on his tenor-like alto makes melodic noise that blows hot with a sharp focus.
+Cleaver’s dual rhythm puts delightful kinks into “Affirmation Needed,” while Jones’ honks on his tenor-like alto make melodic noise that blows hot with a sharp focus.
 On his second go around, the urgency ratchets up when he tests the upper limits of the horn’s register, mixed with moments of vulnerable prettiness.

 After Cleaver’s turbulent drum show, “Another Kind of Forever” settles in on Lightcap’s hypnotic bass figure and Jones goes to work over it, then changes up the pattern that shakes the song out of the groove for the outro.
 Lightcap’s sorrowful drone provides the backdrop for the unsettled “No More My Lord,” tempered by Jones’ drawn out sax offering a solemn prayer that grows ever more pleading.